harshtitoria/celebrity_hobbies_scrap/README.md

 # celebrity_hobbies_scrap
-The code here scraps hobbies of different bollywood celebrities.
+Web Scrapper built using beautifulSoup to scrap the hobbies data for different bollywood celebrities.